PythonSpiderMan/wb_spider_wozwaardeloket/README.md

 ![spider_stage_2](https://raw.githubusercontent.com/XetRAHF/Github_Markdown-Files/d4e36acc933b87455d0e2c7cb963249ca7dafa4b/postcode_stage_2.PNG)

 ## What is happening in the background
-* when we initiated following request to the website, it will set cookies on the browser, which is used for the website to detect web-bot
+* when we initiated following request to the website, it will `set cookies` in the browser, which is used for the website to detect web-bot
     * [https://www.wozwaardeloket.nl/index.jsp?a=1&accept=true&](https://www.wozwaardeloket.nl/index.jsp?a=1&accept=true&)

 * when we input a postcode, says `7523VT` to the website, the site will search the postcode on it's database.